Oxylabs vs. Bright Data: Which Is the Best?

 Where possible, you can choose proxies in multiple formats.
 If you need datacenter or ISP proxies, the providers let you buy lists of static addresses; or, you can access a pool of rotating IPs instead.
 This brings a lot of flexibility.

-You can also get three proxy-based APIs for web scraping.
+You can also get four proxy-based APIs for web scraping.
 Web Scraper API returns the HTML of any website, but it doesn’t parse results.
-SERP Scraper API and E-Commerce Scraper API can structure their namesake website groups in JSON (and sometimes CSV) for easier processing.
+SERP Scraper API, E-Commerce Scraper API, and Real Estate Scraper API can structure their namesake website groups in JSON (and sometimes CSV) for easier processing.

-Finally, Next-Gen Residential Proxies is a proxy network with a web scraping layer on top.
+Finally, Web Unblocker is a proxy network with a web scraping layer on top.
+It functions as a remote web scraper that integrates as a proxy server.
 It can overcome website protection mechanisms, CAPTCHAs, and retry failed requests to return data with a 100% success rate.
 The difference from the web scraping APIs is that this service integrates only as a proxy server.

 |Proxy networks||Web scraping tools||Other services|